 Another characteristic that sets Sumo Citrus oranges apart is their low acid levels.
 This makes them ideal for those who don't tolerate acidic foods well or prefer a sweeter taste.
 Overall, Sumo Citrus oranges offer a unique flavor profile and numerous health benefits that make them worth trying.

 Tangelo is a unique type of orange created by the hybridization of tangerine and pomelo.
 Its shape can be oval, round, or bell-like, with an orange to yellowish color outside and juicy light orange segments inside.

-It has a sweet but delicately sour taste that makes it a great ingredient for cocktails, salads, and marinades!
+It has a sweet but delicately sour orange taste that makes it a great ingredient for cocktails, fruit salad, simple fresh salads, and marinades.
 Tangelos have less juice than regular oranges and lack tanginess due to its lower acidity levels, making them more flavorful and smoother.
 Yet called sour oranges by some standards.

 For gardeners looking for a unique citrus tree, the tangelo is an excellent choice with its relatively easy maintenance.

 A Tangerine, or mandarin orange, is a delicious tart-sweet citrus fruit with a beautiful orange or reddish hue.
-Although they generally look similar to oranges, they are typically smaller in size and less acidic.
+Although they generally look similar to oranges, they are typically smaller and less acidic.